cosmic-knowledge/docs/lists/tools.md

 There are a lot of useful tools.
 Naturally, separate tools have limited interoperability.
 This document lists some tools, some of which are prime candidates for experimenting with that.

+TODO: sort by implementation, grammars, standards, etc.

 ## Static Formats

 Standalone format with limited to no interaction points.

-### to diagram
+### Diagrams

-- text to diagram
-- code to diagram

-TODO: sort by implementation, grammars, standards, etc.

 Hierarchy: